-Belightful Yoga Brings Classes to Special Needs Children
+Belightful Yoga Brings Classes to Kids, Special Needs Children

 A Royal Oak-based mobile yoga program delivers the benefits of this mind body practice to children and kids – especially special needs families

 Special needs kids – and stressed parents – are taking yoga lessons from mobile yoga studio Belightful Yoga, based in Royal Oak and serving southeast Michigan, to calm down and find a better balance in life.

 Lisa Ballo started doing yoga about 25 years ago to relieve her body from the tension caused by her job in the ad industry.
 Soon, she realized it had a big positive impact.
 “It brought me to that place of calmness,” she says.
 Wanting to help others, she decided to start teaching yoga – and developed a passion for working with kids.